golemfactory/golem-architecture/arch-snapshot/arch.md

 technology, Golem Factory has no control over these transactions.

-The ExeUnit is directly controlled by the Requestor Agent, with no intervention from the Provider Agent.
-Communication happens solely between the Yagna daemon and the ExeUnit process.
+The [ExeUnit](#exeunits) is directly controlled by the Requestor Agent, with no intervention from the Provider Agent.
+Communication happens solely between the Requestor Agent and the ExeUnit.
 The Provider Agent's responsibility is limited to calculating the cost of resource usage based on the pricing model defined in the Agreement and informing the Requestor Agent accordingly.
-The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor Agent via Debit Notes.
+The ExeUnit tracks resource consumption, while the Provider Agent computes and communicates the cost to the Requestor Agent via [Debit Notes](#debit-note).
 The Provider Agent must also monitor the acceptance of these Debit Notes, as it signifies the Requestor Agent's commitment to pay the specified amount.

 Debit Notes are formal documents used to notify the Requestor Agent of the costs incurred.
 Each note details the amount owed for a specific activity up to the time the note is issued.
 As each subsequent Debit Note reflects the updated costs, it effectively supersedes the previous one.

-The frequency of sending Debit Notes and the acceptance deadlines are outlined in the Agreement.
+The frequency of sending Debit Notes and the acceptance deadlines are outlined in the [Agreement](#agreement).
 It is important to note that accepting a Debit Note does not trigger immediate payment.
 Debit Notes can be classified as payable or non-payable, with payable Debit Notes identified by the due date included in the document.
 While payable Debit Notes are scheduled for processing upon acceptance, this does not necessitate immediate payment.
-The payment mechanism allows for the batching of payments or delaying them to accommodate additional Debit Notes or Invoices, thereby reducing transaction costs on the blockchain.
+The payment mechanism allows for the batching of payments or delaying them to accommodate additional Debit Notes or Invoices, thereby reducing [transaction](#transaction-on-blockchain) costs on the blockchain.
 Consequently, while payments are not immediate, they must be completed before the due date specified in the Agreement.

 #### 6. Terminate the Agreement or await the Agreement termination event from the Requestor Agent